BabyBoySnow/SnowVision/README.md

 - [vencord_read_all_mod.theme.css](https://github.com/BabyBoySnow/SnowVision/blob/master/Addons/vencord_read_all_mod.theme.css) a change to the behavior of the vencord read all plugin.
 - [Fira_Code.theme.css](https://github.com/BabyBoySnow/SnowVision/blob/master/Addons/Fira_Code.theme.css) a change to code blocks which requires the custom font [Fira Code.](https://github.com/tonsky/FiraCode/releases)
 - [Message_Box_Pulse.theme.css](https://github.com/BabyBoySnow/SnowVision/blob/master/Addons/Message_Box_Pulse.theme.css) a change to the message box to have a breathing effect.

+In addition to the above, this custom ClearVision fork should be compatable with any [ClearVision Addons](https://github.com/ClearVision/Addons)

 ## Scripts